krakend/krakend-documentation/configuration/structure.md

 ---

 # Configuration file structure
 The configuration file contains all the options defining how the gateway behaves.
-There are a large number of options you can put in this file, but in this section we will focus only in the structure:
+There are a large number of options you can put in this file, but in this section, we will focus only on the structure:

 	{
 	    "version": 2,